mkhelif/muzic.live.github.io/content/artists/rise-of-the-north-star/index.md

 ---
-title: "Rise of the North Star"
+title: "Rise Of The NorthStar"
 cover: "cover.jpg"
 ---